-- (a) Unions:

-- two representatives from each of UNITE and UNISON

-- a full time officer from each of the unions or another representative, where this is more appropriate or when a full time officer is not available.

-- (b) Employers:

-- · Chief Operating Officer,

-- Director of Human Resources,

-- Director of Technical Services,

-- Director of a professional services department, appointed by the Chief Operating Officer and

-- Two other members of staff appointed by the Chief Operating Officer.
+- (a) Unions: - two representatives from each of UNITE and UNISON - a full time officer from each of the unions or another representative, where this is more appropriate or when a full time officer is not available. - (b) Employers: - Chief Operating Officer, - Director of Human Resources, - Director of Technical Services, - Director of a professional services department, appointed by the Chief Operating Officer and - Two other members of staff appointed by the Chief Operating Officer. - (c) By agreement between the two sides, either side may invite an advisor or advisors to take part in the discussion of particular items.